PatrickBaus/pyAsyncHP3478A/README.md

 |18|300 mA/3 A AC|
 |19|Not used|

-Each dictionary contains the following entries: `offset`, `gain`, `checksum` and `is_valid`.
+Each `CalramEntry` contains the following entries: `offset`, `gain`, `checksum` and `is_valid`.
 The checksum is `0xFF` minus the sum over the 11 data bytes.
 And the `is_valid` flag is boolean which is true, if the checksum matches.

-The `encode_cal_data(data_blocks, cal_enable)` function takes a list with 19 dicts like above.
-In this case the dict may only contain the `offset` and `gain` all other values will be ignored.
+The `encode_cal_data(cal_enable, data_blocks)` function takes a list with 19 `CalramEntry` like above.
 The checksum will be calculated by the function.
 The `cal_enable` boolean must be set to enable writing to the calibration memory.

-The unused indices may not contain valid data.
+The unused indices may contain valid data.
 The instrument will not complain.
 Typically, these are set to `offset=0` and `gain=1.0`.

 # Unit Tests
 There are unit tests available for the calram encoder and decoder.